Hemet News: Notable journalism

-Independent
+Local-ownership

 On June 1, 1928, the newspaper published an article stating that the cities of Beaumont, Banning, Palm Springs, San Jacinto and Hemet would join to "fight for better telephone service and lower electric light rates," resulting in denial by the Southwestern Home Telephone Company.

 The newspaper published yearly special magazine editions to honor the annual Ramona Pageant in Hemet.
 In 1939, it distributed "one of the biggest weekly newspaper editions in California's history – 76 pages, the largest ever published in Riverside County."
 Later, the supplement became a 180-page magazine that won national and state awards.

 Under the editorship of Homer D. King, the newspaper backed the development of the Hemet Valley Hospital District and the Hemet Farmers Fair.

-Group
+Corporate-ownership

 Scientology

 The newspaper published a six-part series based on the claims of Ken Rose, who left the Church of Scientology after a membership of 10 years, that the church "runs its international operations from a state-of-the-art media center in this rural community."

 The series included comments from church officials, former Scientologists, and analysts.
 A Hemet News editorial on July 14, said that "as the series unfolded, we had repeated visits from church officials.
 They were obviously concerned about what would be printed about them[,] and on each occasion our door was open to listen to those concerns."

 The editorial said that before the series began "we received a letter from a prominent plaintiff's libel lawyer in New York City threatening us with a lawsuit if we ran certain accusations about the church."

 Sex scandal

 On March 18, 1993, the News ran an exclusive story that a Hemet High School football coach and his wife had been arrested for investigation of sexual activity with a minor.
-The news said it talked with four current football players and one former player, none of whose names were published.
+The News reported it interviewed four current football players and one former player, none of whose names were published.
 The school district hired extra guards to prevent news media from entering the high school campus.